JayFoxRox/xqemu.com/docs/getting-started.md

 Unfortunately, distributing some of these items would violate copyright laws, so you'll need to acquire them on your own.

-!!! attention

-    The XQEMU project does not endorse or promote piracy.
-We don't link to copyrighted files, or discuss how to acquire them.
-The only legal way to acquire these files is to dump them from *your real, physical Xbox*.
-Please don't ask us how to get them.

-#### MCPX Boot ROM Image

-    MD5 (mcpx_1.0.bin) = d49c52a4102f6df7bcf8d0617ac475ed

-If your MCPX dump has an MD5 of `196a5f59a13382c185636e691d6c323d`, you dumped it badly and it's a couple of bytes off.
-It should start with `0x33 0xC0` and end with `0x02 0xEE`.

 #### Flash ROM Image (aka BIOS/Kernel)